Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Do you know why Jayesh doesn't have hair on his balls because hair doesn't grow on steel!
+Jayesh doesn't 'open' bottles of beer.
+He simply bites the top off and chugs it.

-Updated on: [18/7/2025]
+Updated on: [19/7/2025]
 <!-- #jokeEnd -->